 There have been numerous cases of apps getting hold of sensitive personal information of a user through their phone(s) without the user having even the slightest inkling of it.

-The app permissions on a smartphone, especially in earlier versions of Android, are a complex feature and there seemed to be no way of ensuring that a particular app does not get hold of private data.
-Even with precautionary measures by users and OS alike, abuse of fundamental sensitive information can take place through call log and SMS related permissions.
+The app permissions on a smartphone, especially in earlier versions of Android, are a complex feature, and there seems to be no way of ensuring that a particular app does not get hold of private data.
+Even with precautionary measures by users and OS alike, abuse of fundamental sensitive information can take place through call logs and SMS-related permissions.